argoproj/argo-helm/charts/argo-cd/README.md

 kubectl apply -k https://github.com/argoproj/argo-cd.git/manifests/crds?ref=v2.3.3
 ```

+### 4.6.0

+This version starts to use upstream image with applicationset binary.
+Start command was changed from `applicationset-controller` to `argocd-applicationset-controller`

 ### 4.3.*

 With this minor version, the notification notifier's `service.slack` is no longer configured by default.